sanjay-dilip/letterboxd-sentiment-api/README.md

 Uses strict labels to adapt the model to the domain.

 **The model:**
-- tokenizes the reviews
+- tokenises the reviews
 - trains for 3 epochs
 - runs on CPU
-- saves model + tokenizer into models/distilbert/
+- saves model + tokeniser into `models/distilbert/`
 - integrates with the API

-DistilBERT accuracy on human-labeled samples is about 45%, better than the baseline.
+DistilBERT accuracy on human-labelled samples is about 45%, better than the baseline.

 ## 🧪 Manual Evaluation